 Principal Investigators are responsible for ensuring that all staff members reporting to them complete the relevant requirements.
 Research supervisors are responsible for ensuring that postdoctoral fellows involved in research have completed the appropriate Common Course.

 ORI is responsible for ensuring that the relevant IRB, IACUC, and Financial Conflict of Interest requirements have been satisfied.
-Investors submitting protocols to the IRB must attach copies of completion certificates for both the Common Course and IRB Course to their submissions.

 This policy will be reviewed every four years by the Vice President for Research and the Director of the Office of Research Integrity with recommendations for revision presented to the University Research Council for consideration.